Prairieland Park: Buildings

 The Jubilee (Industry and Agriculture) Building (opened in 1955) was a former exhibition area that was demolished in 2006 to make room for Hall E. Other former buildings include the Saskatoon Stadium (agriculture and concert venue) that was demolished in the late 1980s; the Cascade Theatre outdoor stage (demolished as part of the Trade Centre construction), Wheatland A and B building (display and event facilities built in the 1970s and incorporated into the Trade Centre), the "Cory Corral" (small event and livestock space demolished in the 1980s).
 The Exhibition Curling Club building was converted into a casino in the early 1990s, and by the 2010s was a sports bar independent of the Exhibition.
 Although linked to Prairieland Park operations for many years after 1972, the Western Development Museum is no longer considered part of Prairieland Park.

 Access and amenities

-Prairieland Parks is located south of Ruth Street between St. Henry and Lorne avenues, with major entrance points off Ruth and Lorne (the park's formal entrance at Ruth and Lorne was closed to vehicular traffic in the 1980s).
+Prairieland Parks is located south of Ruth Street between St. Henry and Lorne avenues, with major entrance points off Ruth and Lorne (the park's former entrance at Ruth and Lorne was closed to vehicular traffic in the 1980s).
 Access to the park was improved in 2013 with the completion of the southwest leg of the Circle Drive ring road.
 This has led to some additional tourist amenities such as hotel construction off Lorne Avenue.